Alan-Lee123/TOSView/README.md

     python3 TOSView/pyTracer.py functionYouWantToTrace

 Results are in TOSView/result folder.
-You can open .svg file with Firefox browser and enjoy linux kernel source code.
-The executing order os these functions is the same as depth first search order.
+You can open .svg file with Firefox browser and enjoy kernel source code.